 At the core of our system is the network of 14,000 volunteers across New York State who provide dedicated support to our organization.
 Whether they be Master Gardeners, 4-H Leaders, or members of our Board of Directors and program advisory committees, our volunteers provide several thousand hours of guidance and outreach education each year.
 We would like to thank them all for a job well done, and we look forward to the continued partnerships that we are so grateful for here at Cornell Cooperative Extension Albany County.

-Volunteers are very important to Cornell Cooperative Extension of Albany County.
-Over 250 individuals volunteer their time to a variety of Extension activities, contributing over 8,000 hours each year!
+At Cornell Cooperative Extension Albany County, over 250 individuals volunteer their time to a variety of Extension activities, contributing over 8,000 hours each year!

 Through duties as diverse as teaching others to prune trees or make compost, answering callers' questions on consumer or gardening issues, mentoring young people as they acquire new skills, or serving as board members or on committees that guide our work, volunteers represent Extension's far-reaching roots in our community.

 CCE (Cornell Cooperative Extension) Association Volunteers are individuals who support CCE activities as a casual, elected, enrolled or supervising volunteer.
 Individuals who receive payment beyond expenses incurred during performance of service (whether such payment be in the form of cash, goods, lodging, food, etc.) are not considered volunteers.

 Any member of the general public, students, former program participants, current or retired employees of CCE may serve as CCE Association Volunteers with the following restrictions: